ausaccessfed/valhammer/README.md

 ## Composite Unique Keys

-A composite unique key, for example:
+When Valhammer encounters a composite unique key, it inspects the columns involved in the key and uses them to build a `scope`.
+For example:

 ```ruby
 create_table(:widgets) do |t|